-1. Having/carrying on an illegitimate affair with a co-employee when the same results in scandal within the Company premises, disruption of operations and/or embarrassment to the Company.

-- 2. Using one's position in order to demand or request for sexual favors, including the touching of or brushing against the sensitive part of one's body, from a subordinate or from one over whom the requesting party has or exerts some form of moral ascendance or authority.
-(1) - 3.
+- 1. Having/carrying on an illegitimate affair with a co-employee when the same results in scandal within the Company premises, disruption of operations and/or embarrassment to the Company. - 2.
+Using one's position in order to demand or request for sexual favors from a subordinate or from one over whom the requesting party has or exerts some form of moral ascendance or authority. - 3.
 Commission of a lewd or indecent act upon any person or engaging in scandalous or malicious acts within the Company premises. - 4.
 Uttering threats or commission of a future wrong upon the person, honor or property of the Company or any of its employees or clients. - 5.
-Causing willful physical injury to any employee of the Company within or outside the company premises at any time.
-Fighting or attempt of bodily harm to another inside or outside the Company premises during official Company function/s.
-(2) - 6.
-Conviction of a crime involving imprisonment of at least one (1) month. - 7.
+Conviction of a crime involving imprisonment of at least one (1) month. - 6.
 Repeated commission of an infraction classified as a less grave infraction under this Chapter within a 12-month period.

-SECTION 2.LESS GRAVE INFRACTION
+SECTION 2.
+LESS GRAVE INFRACTION

 - 1. Distribution of pornographic materials within the Company premises. - 2.
 Insults, discourtesy, rudeness to a Company officer, co-employee, or the Company's clients within the Company's premises or while discharging official functions. - 3.
-Use of improper, vulgar or abusive language against co-employees, officers or Company clients, including innuendoes and gestures involving sex against another, telling of smutty jokes, taunting another with talk of sex, leering, obscene phone calls, pinching, and brushing against another.
-(3) - 4.
+Use of improper, vulgar or abusive language against co-employees, officers or Company clients. - 4.
 Repeated commission of an infraction classified as a light infraction under this Chapter within a 12-month period.